 Where to Find Latin Recipe Ingredients

-My local Sedano’s in Kendall caters so well to our Latin ingredient needs that not only can I choose to make the Pandebonos the easy way, I can take a huge shortcut and buy the ready mix for them available in Sedano’s to practically bake and eat away!
+Jackpot, my local Sedano’s in Kendall caters so well to our Latin ingredient needs that not only can I choose to make the Pandebonos the easy way, I can take a huge shortcut and buy the ready mix for them available in Sedano’s to practically bake and eat away!

 When I see or smell Pandebonos, my brain screams good times!
 Soon you will too 🙂 Ready to enhance your breakfast, snack time or holiday celebrations with Pan de Bonos?